SAP-archive/cloud-bulletinboard-ads/ConnectDatabase/Exercise_10_DeployAdsWithDBServiceOnCF.md

 Create a service instance with name `postgres-bulletinboard-ads` on the Cloud Foundry environment.

 ```
-cf create-service postgresql v9.4-dev postgres-bulletinboard-ads
+cf create-service postgresql-db development postgres-bulletinboard-ads
 ```

 Note: You can get the exact names of the available services and its plans in the service marketplace (`cf marketplace`).
-Here we have selected the service plan `v9.4-dev` for the `postgresql` service as this is a *less expensive* offering as you can also analyze in the [**SAP Business Technology Platform Cockpit**](https://account.hanatrial.ondemand.com/cockpit#/home/overview).
+Here we have selected the service plan `development` for the `postgresql-db` service as this is a *less expensive* offering as you can also analyze in the [**SAP Business Technology Platform Cockpit**](https://account.hanatrial.ondemand.com/cockpit#/home/overview).

 Furthermore note, the created backing service is only *available* within the current targeted space and can be bound only to the applications within the same space.